AsaduzzamanMasrur/CATS-DOGS/README.md

-# regression analysis using multiple models
+# Regression analysis using multiple models

 This project focuses on building and evaluating various regression models to determine which algorithm performs best on a given dataset.
 It includes traditional machine learning models and a deep learning model using the Keras Sequential API.